henk52/henk52-binrepo/README.md

 If you aren't using changelog, put your release notes here (though you should consider using changelog).
 You may also add any additional sections you feel are necessary or important to include here.
 Please use the `## ` header.

+Add the following to your yaml file, e.g. defaults.yaml --
+repoadmpubkeys:
+  - ssh-rsa AAAAXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX whoever@wherever
+  - ssh-rsa BBBBXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX whoever@somewhereelse
+--

+the line is the content of the ~/.ssh/id_rsa.pub